wgcban/ddpm-cd/README.md

 conda activate ddpm-cd
 ```

-Download the datasets (LEVIR-CD, WHU-CD, DSIFN-CD, and CDD) and place them in the `dataset` folder.
+Download the datasets (LEVIR-CD, WHU-CD, DSIFN-CD, and CDD) and place them in the `dataset` folder. **See Section 5.1 for download links.**

-If you wish to only test, download the pre-trained DDPM and fine-tuned DDPM-CD models and place them in the `experiments` folder.
+If you wish to only test, download the pre-trained DDPM and fine-tuned DDPM-CD models and place them in the `experiments` folder. **See Section 7 for links.**

 All the train-val-test statistics will be automatically upload to [`wandb`](https://wandb.ai/home), and please refer [`wandb-quick-start`](https://wandb.ai/quickstart?utm_source=app-resource-center&utm_medium=app&utm_term=quickstart) documentation if you are not familiar with using `wandb`.